nilinswap/debug-supertokens/docs/FLOW.md

 S1.SAR2.RTL3 - redirection to auth if wrapper wraps the component otherwise just render S1.SAR2.ER3 - extending routes with auth routes S1.SAR2.sysq3 - Components and onSubmit
+S1.SAR2.SES3 - read from session and decide if one wants to send to auth or just deliver the children

 ## S1.SN2 supertokens-node